caichinger/slides/2016-10-29__PyCon_DE/README.md

 - [Anaconda](http://continuum.io/downloads) (cross-platform) or
 - [WinPython](http://winpython.github.io/) (only Windows, no installation
 required).
 Choose the lastest Python 3 version.
-Both ship with all required packages.
+Both ship with (almost) all required packages (please do `conda install seaborn scikit-learn`).

 If you already use conda, you can create (and activate) a suitable environment like so (`anaconda3/bin` needs to be in your `PATH` variable):